Sioma Ngwezi National Park: Fauna

 The Park and surrounding GMA form an important link in the migratory route of elephants and wildebeest from the nearby national parks of Botswana and Namibia.
 Although still poached, the park does offer a better refuge for elephants migrating from Angola where poaching and illegal hunting has been rampant during and in the aftermath of the civil war there.

 The park is home to over 3,000 African bush elephants, and roan antelope, sable antelope, puku, impala, Grant's zebra, and kudu.
 Several endangered species including Cape wild dog and South African cheetah are also present.

 Since 2005, the protected area is considered a Lion Conservation Unit.

 Tourism

 There are no facilities except for campsites and no roads in the park, only tracks requiring four-wheel drive vehicles even in the dry season, when vehicles can become bogged in sand.
 In 2007 several tour operators were taking guided safaris into the park.
 According to the Zambian government plans are in hand to open the park to private management and provide better wildlife protection.
 The proximity to Angola, Namibia and Botswana makes it ripe for transfrontier parks initiatives.

-Other tourism facilities have recently been developed or are planned in the region, such as along nearby stretches of the Zambezi (a fishing resort, and a lodge at Ngonye Falls), and in the Caprivi Strip.
-The recently opened Trans–Caprivi Highway and Katima Mulilo Bridge are within 60 km of the park and may increase visitor numbers appreciably.